Hi everyone. I’m Vijay Tella, the CEO of Workato.

 Even with a great workflow automation tool, re-inventing the wheel to solve the same problems from scratch that thousands of other companies have already solved is not very smart.
 As a company with an aggressive timeline, you want to start with the best practices and then apply your secret sauce or point-of-view.

 What would it mean for your business if you could access smart, customizable workflows automatically created for you based on proven results from thousands of other companies doing similar things?
-An intelligent process automation platform gets you to smarter processes more quickly.
+An enterprise automation platform gets you to smarter processes more quickly.
 It changes the digital transformation game because:

 - It applies machine learning technology to a rich corpus of popular business workflows being used by thousands of other innovative companies.
 Such technology would automatically create customizable workflows for you that are smarter and more well-thought-out than you would likely get by starting from scratch.

 - It weaves in rich, third-party AI technologies like Watson, Cortona, and Einstein to create smarter workflows than before.
 When a customer support request comes in, for example, having Watson analyze the tone, urgency, and emotion of the message can help you dictate smarter automations surrounding how that request is handled.

 - It helps you vastly simplify B2B and business process outsourcing.
 Business workflows must extend to engage thousands of companies and individuals in your customer and partner ecosystems.
 Brute force, one-at-a-time workflow execution is expensive and error-prone, and it lacks digital engagement.
 Workflow-as-a-service can drastically simplify operations, reduce costs, and improve engagement.

 C. They put your employees in charge with the help of intelligent work bots.